Tsuchinotama/Tsuchinotama.github.io/index.md

 Test Github hosted Website

+## Games projects

+Put the link to chess/mine-sweeper

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Tsuchinotama/Tsuchinotama.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.